-2 Formation and licensing
+Formation and licensing

-What are the requirements for formation and licensing of new insurance and reinsurance companies?
+2 What are the requirements for formation and licensing of new insurance and reinsurance companies?

-Formation of (re)insurance companies
+Formation of insurance and reinsurance companies

 The incorporation procedure in Ireland is straightforward.
-A company wishing to apply for a licence to carry out (re)insurance business in Ireland may adopt the form of a designated activity company (DAC), a public limited company, an unlimited company, a company limited by guarantee or a societas Europaea.
+A company wishing to apply for a licence to carry out insurance or reinsurance business in Ireland may adopt the form of a designated activity company (DAC), a public limited company, an unlimited company, a company limited by guarantee or a Societas Europaea.

-The DAC is by far the most common form adopted by (re)insurance companies in Ireland and is very similar to the traditional private company limited by shares that existed prior to the introduction of the Companies Act 2014.
+The DAC is by far the most common form adopted by insurance and reinsurance companies in Ireland and is very similar to the traditional private company limited by shares that existed prior to the introduction of the Companies Act 2014.
 The DAC's constitution includes a memorandum and articles of association.
-The objects clause of the memorandum of association of a DAC sets out the activities that the (re)insurance company has the corporate capacity to undertake.

-Generally speaking, a DAC may take up to five business days to be incorporated by making an application to the Irish Companies Registration Office.
+The objects clause of the memorandum of association of a DAC sets out the activities that the insurance or reinsurance company has the corporate capacity to undertake.
+Generally, a DAC may take up to five business days to be incorporated by making an application to the Irish Companies Registration Office.

-Licensing of (re)insurance companies
+Licensing of insurance and reinsurance companies

-In order to establish a (re)insurance undertaking in Ireland, an application is required to be made to the Central Bank pursuant to the 2015 Regulations.
+To establish an insurance or a reinsurance undertaking, an application is required to be made to the Central Bank pursuant to the 2015 Regulations.

-The Central Bank has an established process for dealing with applications for authorisation of (re)insurance undertakings.
-The Central Bank has published both a checklist for completing and submitting applications for authorisation under the 2015 Regulations (the Checklist) as well as a guidance paper to assist applicants.
-The application comprises of the completed Checklist and a detailed business plan, together with supporting documents (collectively, the Business Plan).
+The Central Bank has an established process for dealing with applications for authorisation of insurance and reinsurance undertakings.
+It has published both a checklist for completing and submitting applications for authorisation under the 2015 Regulations (the Checklist) as well as a guidance paper to assist applicants.
+The application comprises the completed Checklist and a detailed business plan, together with supporting documents (collectively, the Business Plan).